stakater/developer-handbook/iam/basics.md

 # Identity and Access Management (IAM)

+**Disclaimer:** This content has been gathered from lots of different posts!

 IAM == Authentication and Authorization

 Unlike a traditional monolithic structure that may have a single security portal, microservices pose many problems.
 Should each service have it’s own independent security firewall?
 How should identity be distributed between microservices and throughout my entire system?
 What is the most efficient method for the exchange of user data?